apache/spark/UPDATING.md

 logging_config_class = my.path.default_local_settings.LOGGING_CONFIG
 ```

 The logging configuration file needs to be on the `PYTHONPATH`, for example `$AIRFLOW_HOME/config`.
 This directory is loaded by default.
-Of course you are free to add any directory to the `PYTHONPATH`, this might be handy when you have the config in another directory or you mount a volume in case of Docker.
+Any directory may be added to the `PYTHONPATH`, this might be handy when the config is in another directory or a volume is mounted in case of Docker.

-You can take the config from `airflow/config_templates/airflow_local_settings.py` as a starting point.
-Copy the contents to `${AIRFLOW_HOME}/config/airflow_local_settings.py`,  and alter the config as you like.
+The config can be taken from `airflow/config_templates/airflow_local_settings.py` as a starting point.
+Copy the contents to `${AIRFLOW_HOME}/config/airflow_local_settings.py`,  and alter the config as is preferred.

-If you want to customize the logging (for example, use logging rotate), you can do this by defining one or more of the logging handles that [Python has to offer](https://docs.python.org/3/library/logging.handlers.html).
+To customize the logging (for example, use logging rotate), define one or more of the logging handles that [Python has to offer](https://docs.python.org/3/library/logging.handlers.html).
 For more details about the Python logging, please refer to the [official logging documentation](https://docs.python.org/3/library/logging.html).

 Furthermore, this change also simplifies logging within the DAG itself: